BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Rake Fee

 The **Rake Fee**  is earned by the Operator (less any **Progressive Jackpot** contribution if applicable).

-This total entry fee is displayed to the player on all pages, except the confirmation page which provides full transparency by breaking down the Entry Fee into Buy-in, Fee and Jackpot Contribution as shown below.
+The final confirmation page provides full transparency to the player by breaking down the Entry Fee into Buy-in, Fee and Jackpot Contribution as shown below.

 ![Fee Breakdown](/uploads/fee-breakdown.png "Fee Breakdown")

+You will set the Rake Fee along with the Buy-in, when creating the game.

 ## Return to Player